Skip to main content

 • The context.ParentEntity.loadField functions are deprecated and should be replaced with direct calls to context.ChildEntity.get.

-• Remove the Contract and Entity suffixes from generated code.
+• Remove the Contract and Entity suffixes from the generated code.

 • For JavaScript/TypeScript users: